tamagoez/nodepackage_generator/README.md

 ## After a while, GitHub Actions will push files automatically.
 If GitHub Actions doesn't work, you should check `Settings` -> `Actions` -> `General`.
-If GitHub Actions disabled, please enable `Allow all actions`.
+If  disabled, please enable `Allow all actions`.

 # If you like this, please :star: to this repository!
 Thanks for using this!